The exact renormalization group and dimensional regularization: Loop expansion

 \subsection{$\gamma$ at two loops}

 The equation to be considered is,

 where in the second equality it was used that the first term in (\ref{eq:a1234}) does not contribute to $\gamma$ because the corresponding integral does not depend on $p_{1}$, so that upon taking the derivative respect to this variable gives $0$.
 The other terms give the same contribution by pairs.
 In the third equality, relation (\ref{eq:mueps-1}) was employed.
-It is noted that the terms in the summation with $k>1$, give contributions that vanish when $\epsilon\to0$ because the double momentum integral converge in this limit and are multiplied by $\epsilon$.
-Only the terms with $k=0$ and $k=1$ contribute, leading to,
+The first term in the r.h.s. of the last equality corresponds to the sunrise diagram, shown below,